Loaded (2008 film)

 Loaded is a 2008 American crime thriller film starring Jesse Metcalfe, Corey Large, Monica Keena, Nathalie Kelley and Chace Crawford, directed by Alan Pao.

-Synopsis
+Plot

 Tristan Price is a wealthy and privileged teenager who seemingly has everything he could ever want, money, loving parents and a beautiful girlfriend.
 However, his perfect life is turned upside down by the arrival of Sebastian, a handsome, charismatic, ruthless drug dealer.
 As Tristan is sucked into a seedy underworld of drugs, sex and violence he begins to realise his new best friend is, in fact, his worst enemy.